Trusted WordPress tutorials, when you need them most.

 Displaying Custom Post Types on The Front Page

-One advantage of using custom post types is that it keeps your custom content types separate from your regular posts.
-However, if you like, you can display custom post types on your website’s front page.
+One advantage of using custom post types is that they keep your custom content types separate from your regular posts.
+However, you can display custom post types on your website’s front page if you like.

 Simply add this code as a new snippet using the free WPCode plugin.
 Please see the section of this article on manually adding code for detailed instructions.